 The balloon helps to reposition your vertebra and restore it to its original height.
 By improving the structure of the fractured vertebra, it also relieves the pressure on surrounding nerves that is causing your pain.

-Once in place, your provider deflates and removes the balloon.
+Once in place, your provider then deflates and removes the balloon.
 To stabilize your spine, they fill the space with a medically safe material that quickly hardens.

 How long does it take to recover?